United States Department of Justice grand conspiracy investigation: Grand jury inquiry and broader mandate

 On August 4, attorney general Pam Bondi directed prosecutors to open a grand jury investigation into the accusations.
 That month, the Department of Justice broadened its inquiry into whether officials in the Biden administration, including the deputy director of the Federal Bureau of Investigation, Paul Abbate, attempted to conceal the alleged misdeeds of Comey and Brennan.
 By September, the inquiry into Brennan had stalled after Gabbard executed a purge of officials.

+Joseph diGenova resigns

+On September 10, 2026, Trump loyalist Joseph diGenova, who had been assigned the role of lead prosecutor heading the Grand Conspiracy investigation following the firing of the previous lead last April, abruptly resigned the position without offering an explanation.
+People familiar with the matter told the New York Times that diGenova faced pressure from his superiors because of the lack of indictments in the inquiry.

 Responses

 Central Intelligence Agency referrals

 At a lunch with five African leaders, Trump stated that he was unaware of the investigation past reporting he had read, referring to Brennan and Comey as "dishonest people".
 Karoline Leavitt, the White House press secretary, praised the investigation in an interview on Fox News.
 Former intelligence officials who spoke to The New York Times disparaged Brennan's referral as politically motivated.
 In apparent connection to the referrals, Trump revoked the security clearances of thirty-seven current and former national security officials in August.